angular/angular/aio/content/guide/build.md

 ### Backward compatibility with Lighthouse

-If you want to produce a progressive web app and are using [Lighthouse](https://developers.google.com/web/tools/lighthouse/) to grade the project, add the following `browserslist` entry to your `package.json` file, in order to eliminate the [old flexbox](https://developers.google.com/web/tools/lighthouse/audits/old-flexbox) prefixes:
+If you want to produce a progressive web application and are using [Lighthouse](https://developers.google.com/web/tools/lighthouse/) to grade the project, add the following `browserslist` entry to your `package.json` file, in order to eliminate the [old flexbox](https://developers.google.com/web/tools/lighthouse/audits/old-flexbox) prefixes:

 ```
 "browserslist": [